Frequently Asked Questions

 If you plan to work while you are studying, you could be subject to different or additional visa requirements.
 Check to see if your student visa allows you to work (usually not the case).
 Even if it is allowed you might be required to obtain a special stamp from the immigration authorities upon entering the country.
 The hours you are allowed to work could be limited.
 If you plan to do an internship (paid or unpaid) or volunteer project on your program, check with your program provider to see how this will impact visa requirements.
 Will you need additional paperwork documenting the nature and hours of your internship or service learning project?
 Will you need a special visa?

 - What happens if I don't obtain the required student visa(s)?

 You may be denied entry into, or be deported from, a country for which you have not obtained a required visa.
-Study Abroad, the Office of International Education, and the University of Colorado Boulder are not responsible for obtaining visas nor are they in any way responsible for visa denial.
+Education Abroad, the Office of International Education, and the University of Colorado Boulder are not responsible for obtaining visas nor are they in any way responsible for visa denial.

 - What are some factors that might cause a visa to be denied?